friedkaiju/odin-recipes/README.md

 # odin-recipes

-recipe website for practice
+A simple recipe website built in order to practice and refine basic HTML and CSS techniques.

-The following is a basic website written in HTML.